 Introduction

-Fulfilling and balancing all areas of life is the challenge of a lifetime.
+Fulfilling and balancing all areas of life is the never-ending challenge of our lifetime.

 The beauty yet problem with modern life is that there are many distractions, billions of things to think, say and do.
 We can easily avoid the basics, going down a rabbit hole of the unnecessary, neglecting the most important aspects of life.